jordi9/dotfiles/README.md

     sudo chmod 600 ~/.ssh/id_rsa
     sudo chmod 600 ~/.ssh/id_rsa.pub

-Now it's time to clone this dotfiles as a Castle
+Now it's time to clone this `dotfiles` as a Castle

     homesick clone git@github.com:jordi9/dotfiles.git
     homesick link dotfiles

+This `dotfiles` at the same time is an antigen plugin.

+## Optional plugins per laptop

+If you want to load more antigen plugins, but depending on the laptop (eg: work), create a file `~/.antigenextra` to load more bundles.

+    vim ~/.antigenextra
+    antigen bundle $HOME/.homesick/repos/home-bumble --no-local-clone

+## More Homes

-And private scripts and settings
+For example, private scripts or configs with licences

-    homesick clone git@bitbucket.org:jordi9/private-home.git
+    homesick clone git@github.com:jordi9/private-dotfiles.git
-    homesick link private-home
+    homesick link private-dotfiles

-Time to change the shell to zsh

-    chsh -s /bin/zsh

 ## Upgrade zsh